Empire of Atlantium: History

-Atlantium was established in 1981 by three Sydney teenagers – George Francis Cruickshank, Geoffrey John Duggan and Claire Marie Coulter (née Duggan).
-The three claimed a 10 m2 "provisional territory" in the southern suburb of Narwee as Atlantium's first capital, and declared Cruickshank to be Sovereign head of state, with the title "Emperor George II".
+Atlantium was established in 1981 by three Sydney teenagers: George Francis Cruickshank, Geoffrey John Duggan and Claire Marie Coulter (née Duggan).
+The three claimed a 10-square-metre (110-square-foot) "provisional territory" in the southern suburb of Narwee as Atlantium's first capital, and declared Cruickshank to be sovereign head of state, with the title "Emperor George II".
 Geoffrey Duggan was elected as prime minister in 1982, serving until 1986.
 Damian Scott held the position from 1986 to 1988 and Kevin Fanucchi became Prime Minister in 1988, but by 1990, when the original group members had graduated from university and moved away, the group ceased to be active.

 In 1999 Cruickshank purchased an apartment in the inner Sydney suburb of Potts Point, and soon after revived Atlantium, launching a website, which was instrumental in attracting new members.
-The 61 m2 apartment, known as the Imperium Proper, became the second capital of Atlantium.
-Concordia became the third capital of Atlantium on 12 January 2008, when the rural 0.76 km2 Province of Aurora, approximately 350 km southwest of Sydney, was created.
+The 61m^{2} (660ft.^{2}) apartment, known as the Imperium Proper, became the second capital of Atlantium.
+Concordia became the third capital of Atlantium on 12 January 2008, when the rural 0.76-square-kilometre (0.29-square-mile) Province of Aurora, approximately 350 km (220 mi.) southwest of Sydney, was created.
 The Atlantium website describes Aurora as Atlantium's "global administrative capital, ceremonial focal point and spiritual homeland".